Anaminus/roblox-library/modules/Spek/README.md

 Value   | Description
 --------|------------
-pending | The result has not been computed. okay    | The unit succeeded. failed  | The unit failed. skipped | The unit was skipped and not run. errored | An error was produced during planning.
+pending | The result has not been computed. passed  | The unit succeeded. failed  | The unit failed. skipped | The unit was skipped and not run. errored | An error was produced during planning.